Jewish baseball writing has a reflex whenever a gifted left-handed pitcher appears. Sooner or later, Sandy Koufax enters the sentence.

 The Yankees move confirmed his market value

-MLB's current player page shows the next step plainly enough: the Yankees signed Fried as a free agent on December 17, 2024.
+MLB's player page shows the next step plainly enough: the Yankees signed Fried as a free agent on December 17, 2024.
 In his first season in New York, he went 19-5 with a 2.86 ERA across 32 starts, setting career highs in wins, innings, and strikeouts.

 The 2025 season also sharpened the core truth of his style.
 Fried is not memorable because he overwhelms hitters with theatrical force on every pitch.
 He is memorable because he keeps forcing them to hit from slightly worse positions than they expect, inning after inning, until the outing belongs to him.